Updated: 25 June 2017

 - And snapping some super colourful streets in Amman.

 I am absolutely in love with Jordan; I even looked into changing my return flight to stay a bit longer (something I’ve never considered when visiting any other country).
 But with some personal issues to attend to back in the UK, I couldn’t stay unfortunately.
-Leaving Amman yesterday, I have promised myself (and my new found Jordanian friends) that I will go back.
-Soon.
+I have promised myself (and my new found Jordanian friends) that I will go back though.
+And soon.

-It’s been a tricky challenge, and there at times I never thought I’d manage it, but I’m so pleased to be able to say I have visited 30 countries before I turned 30 (in fact, a week before my 30th).
+This has been a tricky challenge, and there were times I never thought I’d manage it.
+But I’m so pleased to be able to say I have visited 30 countries before I turned 30 (in fact, 13 days before my 30th).
 It’s such an achievement; one that’s allowed me to make so many friends, see so many beautiful things and take amazing pictures along the way.